marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 3. Variables:

-Create a `terraform.tfvars` file and set the variables values:
+Rename the `terraform.tfvars.txt` to `terraform.tfvars`, fill the variables values and save it:
   ```
   credentials_path = "<path-to-service-account-key>"
   project_id       = "<your-gcp-project-id>"